Programming Orangutans and the 3pi Robot from the Arduino Environment

 The Orangutan LV-168 attached to a 3-AA battery holder.

-Baby Orangutan B-48/168 with included header pins soldered in for breadboard installation.
+Baby Orangutan B with included header pins soldered in for breadboard installation.

-With some minor changes to the Arduino software configuration files, it becomes possible to program our Orangutan LV-168, Baby Orangutan B, and 3pi robot using the Arduino IDE and libraries.
+With a simple installation of some files in your sketchbook directory, it becomes possible to program our Orangutans and 3pi robot using the Arduino IDE and libraries.
 This guide will step you through the process of reconfiguring the Arduino IDE, and it will provide a series of custom libraries that will make it easy for you to interface with all of the Orangutan’s/3pi’s onboard hardware.

-Pololu Orangutan USB Programmer with included cable
+Pololu USB AVR programmer with included six-pin ISP cable.

-2. ATmega168-Arduino Pin Mapping
+2. ATmega168/328-Arduino Pin Mapping

-In our standard Orangutan and 3pi documentation, we use the same convention that Atmel uses in its ATmega168 datasheet, referring to pins by their associated ports.
+In our standard Orangutan and 3pi documentation, we use the same convention that Atmel uses in its ATmega168/328 datasheet, referring to pins by their associated ports.
 For example, pin PD7 is pin 7 of port D. This convention is used because each port is controlled by its own AVR registers, and the bits of these registers correspond to individual pins.

-You can visit http://www.arduino.cc/en/Hacking/PinMapping168 to see exactly how the mega168 pins are mapped to Arduino pins.
+You can visit http://www.arduino.cc/en/Hacking/PinMapping168 to see exactly how the mega168/328 pins are mapped to Arduino pins.
 Note that this page shows a 28-pin DIP package chip while the Orangutans carry smaller 32-pin MLF packages that contain two additional dedicated analog inputs: ADC6 and ADC7.
 In the Arduino environment, these pins become arduino analog inputs 6 and 7, respectively.
 The following diagram comes from the page linked above:

 2.a.
-Orangutan LV-168 Pin Mappings
+Orangutan SV-xx8 and LV-168 Pin Mappings

 Pin Assignment Table Sorted by Function